 One of the things I love about eating in the Czech Republic is the proliferation of well-prepared foie gras.
 We were concerned prior to our trip to France because there are rumors of a foie shortage.
 But, Chef Jan did not hold back, once again, with a grilled duck foie gras with fresh mango and gingerbread.
 The sweetness of the mango and gingerbread offset the creaminess of the foie.

-The amazing thing about our 7+ tasting menu at Pavillon is that it only cost $50 per person, a fraction of what a similarly prepared meal would cost in the US.
-The wine pairings generally would add another $25, Charlie arranged ahead of time to have wine pairings from his friend’s winery, Vinné sklepy U Jeňoura.
+The amazing thing about our 7+ tasting menu at Pavillon is that it only cost $60 per person, a fraction of what a similarly prepared meal would cost in the US.
+The wine pairings generally would add another $25, but our friend Charlie arranged ahead of time to have wine pairings from his friend’s winery, Vinné sklepy U Jeňoura.
 Courses from the main menu range from $10 to $17, an amazing deal as well.

 Where to Eat Sushi in Brno – Koishi